ChangeRequest/jdbc.pr1/README.md

     * all entities should contain all sub-entities (catalog should contain all items, items - should contain properties, etc);
     * saving, updating, deleting any entities must **not** be cascaded.
     **Only relations** between entities should be modified.
     E.g. you should prevent saving new items while saving catalog only relations between items and catalogs should be added.
+    * be sure that multiple modifying operations (e.g. deleting/updating entities with relations) are executed inside the transaction

 3 Store
 -------